CUAI/Non-Homophily-Large-Scale/README.md

 `dataset.py` loads our datasets.

 `models.py` contains implementations for graph machine learning models, though C&S (`correct_smooth.py`, `cs_tune_hparams.py`) are in separate files.
-Running several of the GNN models on larger datasets may require at least 24GB of VRAM.
+Running several of the GNN models on larger datasets may require at least 24GB of VRAM. **Our LINKX model is implemented in this file.**

 `homophily.py` contains functions for computing homophily measures, including the one that we introduce in `our_measure`.